zackforbing/ruby-submissions/1508/the_pivot.md

 Assessed By: Andrew and Josh M.

-GitHub:
+GitHub: github.com/emilydowdle/the_pivot

-Production Link:
+Production Link: pivotproduce.herokuapp.com

-Notes:
+Notes: UI was really intuitive and looked good, but the seed file was not implimented to the extent required so it could have been painful if it was.
+Some items didn't link to muti-tenant url structure.
+Adding store appeared to be successful, but didn't work on the side of the user made as an admin

 #### Scores

 ##### Product and Feature Delivery

-* Completion:
+* Completion: 2.5 ** talk to josh
-* Organization:
+* Organization: 4
-* User Experience:
+* User Experience: 3

 ##### Technical Quality